 Every semester a Learning Assurance program is conducted whereby courses of our Faculty are randomly evaluated.
 The goal is to determine if learning goals have been achieved on a broad basis.
 To this end, the module coordinators are surveyed.
-The results of the Learning Assurance program are presented to the Faculty committees and used by the program directors to implement ongoing improvements to the degree programs.
+The results of the Learning Assurance program are presented to the Faculty committees and used by the study program directors to implement ongoing improvements to the degree programs.

-Student Course Evaluation at UZH (LVB)
+Course Evaluation at UZH (LVE)